-During the period, the Company closed a non-brokered, unsecured convertible note financing for gross proceeds of \$500,000.
+The Company has closed a non-brokered, unsecured convertible note financing for which they received gross proceeds of \$500,000 and \$600,000 respectively.

-The Note matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange Approval in each instance.
+The \$500,000 Note matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
+The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.